Alceu-Junior/TP_Java_setembro_Armenio/README.md

 # VenturaHR

 VenturaHR is a platform for both companies and job seekers to make their match.
-Each vacancy has its criteria, that the seeker should answer for.
+Each vacancy has its criteria, so the seeker should answer for.

 ## Installation